-This sacrifice of mathematical rigor is formally incorrect unless the number of students tends to infinity; this can be justified by the massive participation in MOOCs.
-But the best justification of our approach is that the theoretical predictions of performance are experimentally shown to be {\em exact}, which means that the dependencies have no positive or negative impact on performance.
-Furthermore, once (statistical) information about the grading behaviour of students and the desired performance objectives are known, our framework can serve as an {\em optimization toolkit} for selecting the optimal type-ordering aggregation rule.
-This requires an exact solution to an instance of the feedback arc set problem which, albeit NP-hard in general, can be solved exactly for the instances that do arise.
+This sacrifice of mathematical rigor is formally incorrect but makes sense (a rigorous proof is given in appendix) when the number of students tends to infinity; this can be justified by the massive participation in MOOCs.
+But the best justification of our approach is that the theoretical predictions of performance are experimentally shown --- through extensive simulations --- to be {\em exact}.
+This apparently means that the dependencies between random variables have no positive or negative impact on performance.
+Furthermore, once (statistical) information about the grading behaviour of students and the desired performance objectives are known (both in specific formats, which are introduced later in Section~\ref{sec:rules}), our framework can serve as an {\em optimization toolkit} for selecting the optimal type-ordering aggregation rule.
+This requires an exact solution to an instance of the {\em feedback arc set} problem which, albeit NP-hard in general~\citep{A06}, can be solved exactly for the instances that do arise.